Symbolic dynamics for non uniformly hyperbolic diffeomorphisms of compact smooth manifolds: Introduction

 \subsection{Overview of the construction of the Markov partition}

-Bowen's construction of Markov partitions for uniformly hyperbolic diffeomorhisms (\cite{B3,B4}) uses Anosov's shadowing theory for pseudo-orbits.
+Bowen's construction of Markov partitions for uniformly hyperbolic diffeomorphisms \cite{B3,B4} uses Anosov's shadowing theory for pseudo-orbits.
 This theory fails for general non-uniformly hyperbolic diffeomorphisms.
-In dimension two, Sarig developed an alternative shadowing theory which does work in the non-uniformly hyperbolic setup.
-It consists of \begin{enumerate} \item Definition of \underline{"$\epsilon$-chains"}: refinement of the definition of pseudo orbit. \item \underline{shadowing lemma}: every $\epsilon$-chain "shadows" some orbit. \item \underline{Inverse problem}: comparison of $\epsilon$-chains which shadow the same orbit. \end{enumerate} These properties, once established, allow the construction of Markov partitions using the method of Bowen (\cite{Sarig}).
+In dimension two, Sarig developed a refined shadowing theory which does work in the non-uniformly hyperbolic setup.
+It consists of: \begin{enumerate} \item Definition of \underline{``$\epsilon$-chains"}: refinement of the definition of pseudo orbit. \item \underline{Shadowing lemma}: every $\epsilon$-chain ``shadows" a unique orbit. \item \underline{Solution for the inverse problem}: control of $\epsilon$-chains which shadow the same orbit. \end{enumerate} These properties, once established, allow the construction of Markov partitions using the method of Bowen (\cite{Sarig}).
 Sarig worked in dimension two.
-We will generalize his work to the higher dimensional case.
+We generalize his work to the higher dimensional case.

 The main difficulty in the generalization is the solution of the ``inverse problem" for the shadowing procedure (section \ref{chapter333}).
 The argument in \cite{Sarig} uses very strongly \begin{itemize} \item the one-dimensionality of local stable and unstable manifolds \item the existence of canonical (up to a sign) bases for the Oseledec spaces $H^s(x), H^u(x)$ ($E^s(x), E^u(x)$ in Sarig's notations) \end{itemize} In the higher dimensional case these facts are not valid.
 To deal with this we need to modify the definition of Pesin charts and chains as used by Sarig, re-do his graph transform estimations, and most importantly find alternative proofs for many of the comparison estimations needed to solve the ``inverse problem".

-Some parts of the argument require major changes of the two dimensional argument- we will give the details.
-In other parts (e.g. construction of Markov partitions given (1) , (2) and (3) above) we omit the technical details, and limit ourselves to a sketch of the main idea and references to sources in which complete details can be found.
+Some of our arguments require major changes from their two dimensional analogues.
+When this is the case we give full details.
+In other cases (e.g. construction of Markov partitions given (1) , (2) and (3) above) we omit the technical details, and limit ourselves to a sketch of the main idea and references to sources in which complete details can be found.